E-t0m/zeroinput/about_en.md

 As for the accuracy of the data from the esmart3, the author of the [esmart3 library](https://github.com/skagmo/esmart_mppt), [which I use modified](https://github.com/E-t0m/esmart_mppt), [published a review](https://skagmo.com/page.php?p=documents%2F04_esmart3_review).
 According to my observation, the power fed in by the Soyosource Inverter corresponds quite exactly with the requested value.
 There is also the delayed response time (ramp speed) of 400 W/s, as far as I know.
 So the Soyo takes 2+ seconds to go from 0 to 100% power. (this is intentional, not a bug)
-That's why I just controlled the two Soyos in parallel to have the shortest possible response time, with more Soyos it would be even better, but one would work too!
+That's why I just controlled the Soyos in parallel to have the shortest possible response time, with more Soyos it is be even better, but only one works also!
 (The 2-phase connection of my system would not be necessary and comes from experiments with phase-based zero feed-in, which I have since discarded!
 Still nice to have.)
 When does **another inverter** make sense?
 According to the manufacturer, the basic consumption is < 2 W. Calculated with 3 W, this results in 72 Wh / day.